grid-line

 Q4 2023236 million

-Spotify has more than double Apple Music’s subscribers (Business of Apps, Edison Trends)
+Spotify has more than double Apple Music’s paid subscribers (various public sources)

-Here’s a comparison between some of the biggest music streaming platforms (number of subscribers):
+Here’s a comparison between some of the biggest music streaming platforms by number of paid subscribers:

 Subscribers